stepthevir2/9arm/README.md

 # 9arm

-Auto add "!kick " in front of text that copied on clipboard
+Auto add "!kick " in front of text that copied on clipboard via clipboardy-nodeJS

-need pyperclip module to run

-pip install pyperclip
+run "npm install"